Brettillian123/email-scraper-verifier/docs/r22-lead-search-api.md

 - Rejects empty values (e.g. `roles=,sales,` is invalid).

 If any value in a filter is invalid (e.g. unknown `verify_status` or unsupported `sort`), the request returns `400 Bad Request` with a structured error payload (see §6).
+Unknown `facets` values are simply ignored; they do not cause an error.

 ---